-Monitoring Promam: To ensure that there is no detrimental impact from conservation practices/projects on conveyance of floodwater and the pattern of flooding, prior to the placement of fill within the floodplain or floodway the NRCS/RCD shall provide analysis from a Registered Civil Engineer or hydrologist for review and approval of Environmental Planning staff (as part of the PCN).
+Monitoring Program: To ensure that there is no detrimental impact from conservation practices/projects on conveyance of floodwater and the pattern of flooding, prior to the placement of fill within the floodplain or floodway the NRCS/RCD shall provide analysis from a Registered Civil Engineer or hydrologist for review and approval of Environmental Planning staff (as part of the PCN).
 The analysis shall show that the practice/project will not decrease storage of floodwaters, modify conveyance, increase base flood level, or otherwise create an adverse impact on the site, upstream or downstream.
-The Armual Report shall also include documentation that this report was submitted to the County as part of the PCN.
+The Annual Report shall also include documentation that this report was submitted to the County as part of the PCN.

-EXHIBIT D: The NRCS Mandate and Approach to Conservation
+ATTACHMENT D: The NRCS Approach to Conservation

-The Natural Resources Conservation Service (NRCS) provides technical assistance and administers Farm Bill cost sharing programs to cooperators (private landowners working in partnership with the NRCS).
+The Santa Cruz County Resource Conservation District (RCDSCC) is proposing to lead this Program with Natural Resource Conservation Service (NRCS) as a technical partner.
+The NRCS will assist Program participants by providing technical assistance and administers Farm Bill cost sharing programs to cooperators (private landowners working in partnership with the NRCS).
 NRCS assists landowners in developing a conservation plan for their property.
 NRCS, formerly the Soil Conservation Service, builds on the strength of more than 60 years of natural resource protection on private lands.
 The agency works closely with local Resource Conservation Districts and other agencies, organizations and individuals to set conservation priority goals, work with people on the land, and provide technical assistance.